-The Program in Nutrition at Teachers College offers three master-of-science (M.S.) degrees in nutrition in:
+The Program in Nutrition at Teachers College offers three MS degrees in:

-To learn more, please join Dr. Lora Sporny during a conference call information session.
+To learn more, please join Dr. Lora Sporny during a Zoom information session.